 MIAMI UNCONTESTED DIVORCE

 When you and your spouse have no property or debts to divide, have no children, and there are no support issues, your case may qualify as an uncontested divorce.
 This essentially means you can file for divorce (with your spouse's cooperation or not) and ask the court for a final hearing date sooner than you would get if your case involved complex issues.
-Even if your case involves complex issues, and you and your spouse reached a written agreement on those issues, your case may qualify as uncontested, allowing you to get divorced within weeks depending on schedule of the judge assigned to your case.
-There is no waiting period to dissolve your marriage in Florida.
+Even if your case involves complex issues, and you and your spouse reached a written agreement on those issues, your case may qualify as uncontested, allowing you to get divorced within weeks depending on the schedule of the judge assigned to your case.

 MIAMI DIVORCE LAWYER